cfarkas/SARS-CoV-2-freebayes/README.md

 # SARS-CoV-2-freebayes
-Analysis of SARS-CoV-2 genome variants collected by using freebayes variant caller
+Analysis of SARS-CoV-2 genome variants collected by using freebayes variant caller.

 # Requirements: